PowerLoom/snapshotter-lite-multi-setup/README.md

 python multi_clone.py --use-env-connection-refresh-interval
 ```

+> [!IMPORTANT]
+> **Local Collector Configuration Behavior**
+>
+> When deploying multiple slots using this setup script, be aware of the following behavior:
+>
+> 1. The first deployment determines the local collector's configuration:
+>    - The `MAX_STREAM_POOL_SIZE` is calculated based on the total number of slots selected for the first deployment
+>    - The `CONNECTION_REFRESH_INTERVAL_SEC` is set based on the number of slots in the first deployment
+>
+> 2. Subsequent deployments using this script:
+>    - Will NOT reconfigure or respawn the existing local collector
+>    - Will NOT adjust the `MAX_STREAM_POOL_SIZE` or `CONNECTION_REFRESH_INTERVAL_SEC` values
+>    - Will use the configuration set during the first deployment
+>
+> Therefore, it's recommended to:
+> - Plan your initial deployment carefully to include all slots you intend to run
+> - If you need to deploy additional slots later with different configurations, consider cleaning up the existing deployment first using the diagnostic script

 When you run the deploy script without any flags, it will ask you if you want to deploy all nodes?
 If you want to [Deploy a subset of slots](#221-deploy-a-subset-of-slots) then press `n` else you want to [Deploy all slots](#222-deploy-all-slots) press `y`.

 #### 2.2.1 Deploy a subset of slots